juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/01_Creating_a_Basic_Map.md

 * Next, you need to center and zoom in the map on the area you want to focus on.
 For the purposes of this tutorial, we will zoom into the area around 125th street.
 To do this, move the content of the map to this area and on the left hand panel, adjust your `Scale` to 15000.
 Center your map so that you are focusing on this area but also so that you have some space up on the left-hand corner to put the title and the legend.
 * If the text of the subway stations seems too big, you can always go back to the `Project` and change the size of the font in the label.
 When you return to your `Print Composer` you can update your preview and the changes will be reflected.
 * Add a scale bar by going to `Layout` `Add scalebar` and clicking on the map.
 * The default scale bar is too big and has some values left of the zero.
-To change this, go to the left-hand panel and in the `Segments` section change the `Segments` to 'left 0'.
+To change this, go to the right-hand panel and in the `Segments` section change the `Segments` to 'left 0'.
 * You can also adjust the `Height` of the scale bar to 2mm.
 * Under `Fonts and colors` change the values to:
   * Font color: #4d4d4d